Danxx26hub/scale22xnotes/README.md

 This method should give you access to the more current version (5.x) of Podman compared to the older version available from MX Linux’s default repositories.

 > Note: Always verify the repository URL and instructions against the [official Podman installation documentation](https://podman.io/getting-started/installation) or the Kubic repo page in case there are updates or changes for your specific Debian base version.

+# Running LLM localally talk

+* LLM a subset of Genarative AI
+   a.
+Generates something new.
+   b.
+LLM's are text based and deal with words / languages
+   c.
+Are Probablistic. based on probability (Anticipates what you are going to say next)

+* Privacy & Security
+   a.
+No Data leaves your machine / network.
+   b.
+Sensitive data / info stays under your control
+   c.